a-maystorov/a-maystorov/README.md

 <h3  align="left">I am also a video games and esports enthusiast among talking with computers. 🤓</h3>

-- 🌱 I’m currently volunteering at GreenStand as part of the React team.
+- 🌱 I’m currently volunteering at GreenStand as part of the React dev team.

 - 👯 I’m always looking to collaborate with other developers on different projects or ideas.